uber-research/deep-neuroevolution/README.md

 ## Visual Inspector for NeuroEvolution (VINE)
 The folder `./visual_inspector` contains implementations of VINE, i.e., Visual Inspector for NeuroEvolution, an interactive data visualization tool for neuroevolution.
 Refer to `README.md` in that folder for further instructions on running and customizing your visualization.
 An article describing this visualization tool can be found [here](https://eng.uber.com/vine/).

+## Accelerated Deep Neurevolution
+The folder `./gpu_implementation` contains an implementation that uses GPU more efficiently.
+Refer to `README.md` in that folder for further instructions.

 ## How to run locally

 clone repo